Pbotsaris/my_malloc/README.md

 When a new page is allocated, `my_malloc` stores metadata about the page on the top of the buffer.
 The rest of the memory is dedicated to user requested allocation.
-Below an example of a page with two allocations:
+Below an example of a page with two allocations.

                          metadata     chunk         chunk           user memory